 Lobbyism is a growing problem in Western Democracies.
 In Germany, only donations to political parties that exceed €50,000 need to be specified.
 Yearly donations over €10,000 need to go into the annual report.
 In 2021 alone, all German political parties received more than €11.6 million in donations, as Sahra Wagenknecht, a politician of the party Die Linke mentions in her report.
 The Ministry of Health received €60 million in donations from corporations.

 Worrying are also the continued donations of the Bill & Melinda Gates Foundation to politicians, education, and science.
 The “German Society for International Cooperation” (GIZ) received 2021 over $138 million in donations from the foundation.
 It is a company that works together with the Development Assistance Ministry and other ministries.

-Another huge problem for hidden corruption is sponsoring political events because it is completely exempt from any reporting.
+Another huge problem for hidden corruption is sponsoring political events because it is exempt from any reporting.
 A party congress can easily exceed 50 corporate sponsors, each paying between €10,000 and €20,000 for a booth.
 The party congress of the SPD, the leading German party, was sponsored by Pfizer, DocMorris, and Microsoft, all beneficiaries of the Corona crisis.[11:1]

 Sahra Wagenknecht mentions another problem: The revolving door effect.
 Politicians that work in a specific resort together with Lobbyists of a company get often promoted into well-payed positions in exactly those companies later.
-A department head responsible for contracts for the Corona warn-app given to the Deutsche Telekom got shortly after a lucrative position at the Telekom.[11:2]
+A department head responsible for contracts for the Corona warn-app given to Deutsche Telekom got shortly after a lucrative position at Telekom.[11:2]

 continual interchange of personnel (…) between business and government (…) create[s] a state within the state to serve private interests which are not always in harmony with the general interests of the nation.[2:2]